Mumbai Metro: Power supply

-Mumbai Metro runs on alternating current (AC) which is typically more labour and cost-intensive.
+Mumbai Metro runs on alternating current (AC), which is typically more labour-intensive and cost-intensive.
 MMRDA joint project director Dilip Kawathkar stated that AC power was chosen "after a proper study by a team of experts" which found that the AC model was "a better option".
 Bidders for Line 3 were reportedly in favour of the DC model.
 Experts believe that the decision to use AC will escalate the project cost of underground lines by 15%, since more digging is required for the rail to work on AC.

 Signalling and communications

 The Mumbai Metro will feature an advanced signalling system, including an automatic train protection system (ATPS) and automated signalling to control train movements on the 11 km Line 1.
 A four-minute service interval is anticipated on the route.

 Siemens will supply the signalling systems required for the project, while Thales Group will supply the Metro's communication systems.
 The network's signalling and train control systems will be based on LZB 700M technology.